Rules and Regulations for using a Scooter in NSW

 Am I required to have a driver’s licence to drive an electric scooter or powerchair?

 No. However, you must be able to prove that you are legitimately unable to walk or have difficulty walking to be able to lawfully drive a motorised scooter or powerchair on a footpath or public road.
-In this case generally a doctor’s certificate will provide appropriate proof of this a mobility impairment.
+Generally a doctor’s certificate will provide appropriate proof of your mobility impairment.

 Do I need insurance?

 In the case of an accident involving a third party, the Nominal Defendant Scheme covers the third party but only on road related areas, not in shopping malls.
-Users are recommended therefore to obtain additional insurance covering public liability, house and contents and personal effects, and personal accident.
-Often motorised wheelchairs can be included in house and contents
+Therefore users are recommended to obtain additional insurance covering public liability, house and contents and personal effects, and personal accident.
+Often motorised wheelchairs and scooters can be included in house and contents insurance.

 Do I have to register my mobility scooter or powerchair?